 My best luck has been asking my friends, relatives, etc. and found an excellent broker from them.
 Personal referrals from people you trust are invaluable.
 You might also ask around at Church, odds are you have many brokers there.
 The bottom line is go in with as much information you can.

-Last but not least, you could check online.
-You can do this easily by consulting our mortgage rates search tool (powered by Bankrate.com).
-Additionally, there two good web sites that I go to: Quicken Loans and LendingTree.
+You could also check online.
+You can do this easily by consulting our mortgage rates search tool (powered by SmartAsset.com).

 Additionally, you can submit your information to LendingTree and have lenders compete for your business.

 Also, be sure to check out members-only offering.

 - Private Banking – In my five years as a Realtor, I came across two clients (out of about 150) that got way below market rate.
 How did they do it?
 They got their mortgage from their Private Banker.
 If you’re a high net worth individual, it might be worth enrolling in a Private Banking program and see if you are eligible for this exclusive opportunity.